MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/plan-onedrive-enterprise.md

 For more info about Azure Information Protection, see [What is Azure Information Protection](/azure/information-protection/what-is-information-protection/)?
 You can add Azure Information Protection to your Office 365 subscription on the Subscriptions page of the [Microsoft 365 admin center](https://admin.microsoft.com/AdminPortal/Home#/subscriptions).

-If you have decided to use Azure Information Protection, to configure the necessary settings for it to work with OneDrive, see [Office 365: Configuration for clients and online services to use the Azure Rights Management service](/azure/information-protection/configure-office365#sharepoint-online-and-onedrive-for-business-irm-configuration/).
+If you have decided to use Azure Information Protection, to configure the necessary settings for it to work with OneDrive, see [Office 365: Configuration for online services to use the Azure Rights Management service](/azure/information-protection/configure-office365#sharepoint-online-and-onedrive-for-business-irm-configuration/).

 ### OneDrive integration with other Microsoft 365 features